nchain-innovation/zkscript_package/README.md

 The code and resources within this repository are intended for research and educational purposes only.

 Please note:
-- The repository may be updated without notice.
-- The code may not be fully optimized or suitable for production use.
 - No guarantees are provided regarding the security or the performance of the code.
 - Users are responsible for validating the code and understanding its implications before using it in any capacity.
 - There may be edge cases causing bugs or unexpected behaviours.
 Please contact us if you find any bug.

 ## License
 The code is released under the attached [LICENSE](./LICENSE.txt).
+If you would like to use it for commercial purposes, please contact research.enquiries@nchain.com.